Long covid is destroying careers, leaving economic distress in its wake

 In Kaufman, Tex., a small town 20 miles outside of Dallas, Angie Smith, 44, has slipped behind on $750-a-month payments on her Nissan Frontier pickup truck, which she bought when she was making more than $50,000 a year as an orthodontist assistant.

 She said she was laid off in March 2020.
-She got covid eight months later and has been plagued by fatigue, shortness of breath, joint pain, and spikes in body temperature ever since.
+She got covid eight months later and has been plagued by fatigue, shortness of breath, joint pain and spikes in body temperature ever since.

 Unemployment checks that kept her financially afloat ended in September.